Schlaflied/project-lens-frontend/README.md

-# 🔬 Project Lens / 职场透镜 - 前端
+# 🔬 Project Lens / 职场透镜 - 前端（Frontend）

 An AI-driven web application that provides deep insights into a company's culture, operations, and public perception, helping job seekers avoid pitfalls and identify legitimate opportunities.